How the Probate Process Works

 How Much Does an Inheritance Advance Cost?

-There is no initial cost to you for a cash advance on the estate or your part of the inheritance.
-Most of the companies you will deal with allow for a free quote with no obligation.
-They will ask for an initial application either online or over the phone and provide you with an idea of how much the advance will cost.
+There is no initial cost to you for an inheritance advance on the estate or your part of the inheritance.
+Most of the companies you will deal with allow for a

-Unlike a traditional loan, you won’t make payments each month to pay back the funds.
+back the funds.
 There is no interest, so you have no responsibility for the cost of the funding.
 Instead, the cost is provided as a fee, which will come out of the inheritance when it’s paid out.
-With this type of advance, the company stakes a claim on the inheritance, which is distributed to them before you receive your share.
-The fee will come out of that payment when the estate is settled along with the amount that was provided to you as an advance.
+With this type of funding, the company stakes a claim on the inheritance, which is distributed to them before you receive your share.
+The fee will come out of that payment when the estate is settled along with the amount that was provided to you.
 Any additional funds in the inheritance will be given to you.

 The fee for this service may vary.
 It’s based on how long the company must wait to receive the payout after providing the funds to you.
 These fees will vary based on the company, which is why it’s a good idea to compare your options.
-Just don’t let the cost of the advance be the only factor.
+Just don’t let the cost of the funding be the only factor.
 Additional factors to consider include the reputation of the company, how quickly they provide funds and the process for approval before you decide on an offer.

 Requirements for Withdrawals